 The EAO also informed that, going forward, the Canadian Environmental Assessment Agency ("Agency") and the EAO have agreed to seek a greater level of coordination and to prepare a joint assessment report.
 This coordinated approach is expected to streamline the process and provide greater certainty of process through the alignment of timelines, ensuring that both jurisdictions consider the same information and avoid duplication.
-Throughout the period, the Agency and the EAO have acted in coordination on the Ajax Project, co-chairing a technical working group, participating in consultation with Aboriginal groups and coordinating public comment periods.
+Throughout the period, the Agency and the EAO have acted in coordination on the Ajax Project, cochairing a technical working group, participating in consultation with Aboriginal groups and coordinating public comment periods.

-To provide the process certainty for the remainder of the EA and to ensure federal- provincial timeline alignment consistent with a coordinated process, the provincial review period will be extended by an additional 110 days.
-Inclusive of the extension will be a 30-day public comment period on the joint assessment report and any draft provincial EA Certificate conditions, as well as a 45-day period for provincial Ministers to make a decision as to whether to issue an EA Certificate for the Ajax Project.
-Hence the Application review phase is expected to conclude around late September 2017, and decisions from the provincial and federal governments are expected later in the fall.
+To provide the process certainty for the remainder of the EA and to ensure federal- provincial timeline alignment consistent with a coordinated process, the provincial review period was extended by an additional 110 days.
+Inclusive of the extension was a 30-day public comment period on the joint assessment report and any draft provincial EA Certificate conditions ending on October 10, 2017, as well as a 45-day period for provincial Ministers to make a decision as to whether to issue an EA Certificate for the Ajax Project.
+Hence the Application review phase concluded in mid-October 2017, and decisions from the provincial and federal governments are expected later in 2017 or early in 2018.